-Oregon Ducks tight end Spencer Webb dies of head injury
+Oregon tight end, social media star, dies of head injury

 The 22-year-old who was expected to play his fifth football season at the University of Oregon this fall was found about 100 yards down a steep trail Wednesday afternoon at Triangle Lake.
 He was unresponsive and could not be revived by paramedics or bystanders, the Lane County Sheriff’s Office said in statement.

-Authorities said his death appeared to be accidental.
+Webb was also a social media star.
+His TikTok account, where he often posted about his life and athletic achievements, had more than 550,000 followers.

 Triangle Lake and the nearby Lake Creek Falls are a popular destination for swimmers who navigate naturally formed rock slides by inner tube and swim in several swimming holes.

 Webb was expected to compete for starting tight end this fall with Terrance Ferguson and Moliki Matavao, The Register-Guard reported.